PeterWhittaker/PeterWhittaker.github.io/_posts/2020-08-07-well-im-back.md

 read -p "Ready to continue with npm and node (ctrl-c to skip)? " answer ...
 ```
 Yay!
 No more errors!
 Great, right?!?!

 Yeah, no, not so much.

+I didn't have any errors, but the site still wasn't building.

 I was lost, so I did what I probably should have done to begin with: careful inspection of all update/upgrade messages, wherein I noticed various brew indications about things being installed *cask-only*.